indgoddess/airbnb/README.md

+# AirBnB Clone
-# Created with React js - Front End only and Deployed on firebase
+## Created with React js - Front End only and Deployed on firebase

 ## Link hosted on  - https://airbnb-clone-react-4d618.web.app/